futartup/S15AB/README.md

 # EVA Assignment Submissions ( S15A and S15 )

 This is an original submission of assignments from S15A and S15.
-The goal is to segment and create a bounding box around the object detected as well as monocular depth estimation.
+The goal is to segment vehicle in images as well as monocular depth estimation.
 I have created my own dataset.

 ## Acknowledgements